Duet at rest on the River Orwell, July 2012

 An Edwardian gaff rigged yawl, Duet has been used as a youth training ship since 1960.
 Recent activities include participating in the 2017 Round The Island Race, and the 2014 Tall Ships Race, which she won.
-She's now (December 2017) at Foxes Marina on the River Orwell for a refit, including a replacement of her keel-bolts.
-I sailed past her on a mooring on the River Orwell in July 2012, taking the above photograph.
+In December 2017 she was at Foxes Marina on the River Orwell for a major refit that included a replacement of her keel-bolts.
+This has gone so well that she is a nominee for Classic Boat's award for Restoration of the Year 2020.

 Augustine Cortauld, the polar explorer, owned Duet between 1932 and 1959